padmapriya-s1/padmapriya-s1.github.io/about.md

 I also have a [blog](https://o-qcblog.github.io/){:target="_blank"}, **[Quanta on Computing](https://o-qcblog.github.io/){:target="_blank"}**, where I speak about topics that excite me in theoretical computer science.

-## Passion Project

-Teaching is the best form of learning, and when passion meets perception, surprising results occur. *Quantum Computing and Quantum Information*, a comprehensive note co-authored by [Nishkal Rao](https://github.com/nishkalrao20){:target="_blank"} and me, is one such result of a passion project in the pursuit of deeper understanding and love for communicating science.

-You can find the latest updated version of the full book in this [site](https://o-qcblog.github.io/QIQC/){:target="_blank"}.

 ## News

 - **[May.
 2025]** Attended the **[Approximate Algorithm Summer School at IISc](https://algo.csa.iisc.ac.in/summerschool_25/index.html){:target="_blank"}**